Worthington Simpson Duplex

 The pump was used infrequently for unloading creosote oil and blending bitumen products.

 Unfortunately prior to it being acquired from Caerphilly in 1992, it has suffered some frost damage to the pumping end.
-This pump is no longer in the collection.
+This pump has since been sold and is no longer in the collection.